Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I just love Deborah's trip down memory lane.

-It is memory lame, to be honest.
+When she commented this on a, it is memory lame, to be honest.

 When she commented this on a BBC article about Alfred,